nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 add-task m/CS2103T td/Complete tP tasks for W07
 ```
 In the above example, we are adding the task `Complete tP tasks for W07` to the
-module with module code `CS2103T`.
-Here's a screenshot of the command before
+module `CS2103T`.
+Here's a screenshot of Plannit before and after executing the
-and after executing:
+command:

 | Before executing the command                                   | After executing the command                                   |
 |----------------------------------------------------------------|---------------------------------------------------------------|